 Style, not fashion per se, is a way of life here.
 No one would be caught dead in public wearing tennis shoes, sweatpants, or looking sloppy period!
 The Italians are not labeled conscious, rather everything is very simplistic, like their way of life.
 If you care about how your image, you put thought into how you look, what you are wearing, and being well-groomed.

-Italians, and most Europeans in general, live quite different from Americans; Family, friends, loved ones and relationships are considered to be of utmost importance.
+Italians, and most Europeans in general, live quite different from Americans; Family, friends, loved ones, and relationships are considered to be of utmost importance.
 While there’s work to be done, nothing comes before relationships.
 Italians live from love and beauty.
-They believe life is to be lived, that you have earned they right to experience beauty and love just because you were born and because you are here.
+They believe life is to be lived, that you have earned the right to experience beauty and love just because you were born and because you are here.
 No need to treat yourself because you worked hard, rather treat yourself because you deserve to be treated.
 Food is to be enjoyed, slowly.
-We couldn’t get a meal less than 2 hours, and we enjoyed it immensely.
+We couldn’t get a meal for less than 2 hours, and we enjoyed it immensely.

-Italians believe that you don’t just represent yourself, you represent your family, your country, your company and so it’s important to hold yourself to a higher standard by your poise, behavior and conversation.
+Italians believe that you don’t just represent yourself, you represent your family, your country, your company and so it’s important to hold yourself to a higher standard by your poise, behavior, and conversation.
 You don’t see people running around acting crazily, and being generally uncouth, it just isn’t done.